durianpay/dpay-php/README.md

 var_dump($res);
 ```

+---
+### Other Durianpay Resources
+We are continuously expanding this documentation, so stay tune for more features.

 ## Error Handling
 Our SDK comes with various exception handlers.
 Whenever you call a function, it is recommended to always wrap it inside a `try-catch` block.